MicrosoftDocs/visualstudio-docs/docs/debugger/debug-using-the-just-in-time-debugger.md

 1. On the **Start** menu, search for and run `regedit.exe`

-2. In the **Registry Editor** window, locate and delete the follow registry entries:
+2. In the **Registry Editor** window, locate and delete the following registry entries:

     -   HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\AeDebug\Debugger